 Buses are available on the entire island operating from 6:30AM to 8PM.
 Tickets are very cheap, from 15Rs to 30Rs depending on the distance of the trip.
 They run often and have bus stops in almost every village.
 Plan your trip at www.mauritius-buses.com.

-Mauritius is a beautiful island that can be visited not only by the rich and famous at high end luxury resorts.
-This island is well developed and caters to those on all types of budgets.
+Mauritius is a beautiful island not only for the rich and famous at high-end luxury resorts.
+This island is well-developed and caters to those on all types of budgets.
 The best way to save money is to rent a car for the week and bring a tent.
 Instead of paying for rooms, camping is excellent and there are several beaches with facilities for showering.
 Don’t miss out on the excellent local street food, one of our favorites.
 If camping isn’t your thing, stick to some of the budget options for accommodation and use the excellent bus system.